AdaCore/gnatstudio/docs/users_guide/main_window.rst

 because its contents might be misleading if the sources have changed in-between, and GPS would be wasting time loading the information again.

-Right-clicking on a line in the :guilabel:`Calltree` brings up a contextual menu with the following entries:
+The local toolbar provides the following buttons:

-:menuselection:`Collapse all`
+* :guilabel:`Clear`
-  Collapse all the entities in the Callgraph View.
+  Remove all entries from the Callgraph View.

-:menuselection:`Remove entity`
+* :guilabel:`Remove entity`
   Remove the selected entity from the Callgraph View.

-:menuselection:`Clear Call Trees`
+* :guilabel:`Collapse all`
-  Remove all entries from the Callgraph View.
+  Collapse all the entities in the Callgraph View.

 .. _Call_Graph: